 If I want to buy stocks, I am taken to a list of stocks of publicly traded companies with some basic investment information about each one, such as market cap, dividend yield, price history, and price-to-earnings ratio.

-A table at the left-hand side of the page allows me to narrow it by sector.
+A table on the left-hand side of the page allows me to narrow it down by sector.
 I click on the box to the left of the stock I wish to buy and then click add.
 I do that until I have chosen all the stocks I wish to buy.
-After each purchase, I am taken to a page that allows me to adjust how much of my pie, I’d like each stock to fill.
+After each purchase, I am taken to a page that allows me to adjust how much of my pie I’d like each stock to fill.
 I can do the same thing with bonds or expert pies.

 For example, if I choose the expert pies, I will go to a screen that allows me to choose from general investing, retirement, hedge funds, responsible investing, income earners, just stocks and bonds, or other strategies.
-The system provides instructions for about who each pie might be most suitable for.
+The system provides instructions about who each pie might be most suitable for.

 So, I’ve set up my online account with M1.